Octoconvo/octoconvo/documentation/TESTGUIDELINES.md

 - seeduser1
 - seeduser2

-#### Test Data

-All data that is created inside the test suites is considered testing data.
-The main function of test data is to test PUT, and DELETE requests in its test suites and should not effect other test suites.
-The test data should be deleted efter running the test suites.

 ##### Naming Convention for Test Data

 - The name should start with the word 'test'.
-- The second word should specify its data type, for example 'user' is used for the user data.
+- The second word should specify its data type, for example, 'user' is used for the user data.
 - The third word specifies its ID number in ascending order; the first item should start with 1.

 Example for multiple test data of user type: